AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 A non-admin user having permissions to the [!DNL Adobe Stock] cloud configuration can search and license the [!DNL Adobe Stock] assets from the [!DNL Experience Manager] interface.

-The user has to perform an additional step of activating the [!DNL Adobe Stock] cloud configuration before accessing [!DNL Adobe Stock] assets.
-This is a one-time activity.
-If the user is assigned permissions on multiple [!DNL Adobe Stock] cloud configurations, the user can select the desired configuration from the **[!UICONTROL User Preferences]** panel.
+The user has to perform an extra step of activating the [!DNL Adobe Stock] cloud configuration before accessing [!DNL Adobe Stock] assets.
+It is a one-time activity.
+If the user is assigned permissions on multiple [!DNL Adobe Stock] cloud configurations, the user can select the desired configuration from the **[!UICONTROL User Preferences]**.

 To activate the [!DNL Adobe Stock] cloud configuration:

 1. Log in to [!DNL Experience Manager].

-1. Click the user icon located at the upper-right corner and then click **[!UICONTROL User Preferences]**.
+1. Click the user icon from the upper-right corner and then click **[!UICONTROL My Preferences]**.
+The **[!UICONTROL User Preferences]** window opens.

 1. Select the desired **[!UICONTROL Stock Configuration]** from the dropdown list and click **[!UICONTROL Accept]** to activate the configuration.